 Provides treatment of the major depressive disorder, dysthymia, and seasonal affective disorder

 The video below talks about the entire process of how Talk Therapy works.
 The main goal is to convince the sufferer that its a safe haven and the psychologist will take care of the pain.
 It’s their job to let the sufferer know that they can collaborate and it will take away the scariness.
 Learn more about it:

 What is a psychotherapist?

-Keeping in mind the psychotherapist definition, this is a person who is trained to help people with a variety of mental illness like depression, anxiety, etc. and cope with emotional difficulties like loss of a loved one or any the impact of trauma, etc. and provide family therapy, marriage counseling and cognitive behavioral therapy.
+Keeping in mind the psychotherapist definition, this is a person who is trained to help people with a variety of mental illnesses like depression, anxiety, etc. They also help cope with emotional difficulties like loss of a loved one or any the impact of trauma, etc. Apart from this, they also provide family therapy, marriage counseling, and cognitive behavioral therapy.

 What is a psychologist?

 The primary focus of a counseling psychologist is to facilitate emotional, social, personal, developmental, and organizational concerns.
-Their practice includes helping people in distress, find relief from anxiety, and improve their well-being both at their personal and professional grounds.
+Their practice includes helping people in distress find relief from anxiety, and improve their well-being.
+It happens both on their personal and professional grounds.

 In this era, mental health is equivalently important as a person’s physical health.
 Therefore, a psychologist or a therapist can help you to cope with the challenges you are facing on a mental level in your daily lives.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.